-We now study the quantitative implications of money growth and inflation in a calibrated version of our model.
+We focus on the implications of public liquidity creation through money growth.
 We consider two cases for how the proceeds from money creation are spent.
-As our baseline, money creation only finances wasteful government purchases, $g = \pi \phi_t^m M_t$, whereas interest payments on debt are financed with lump-sum taxes, $\tau = (1/R^t - 1)A^g$.
-For our second case, we consider 'helicopter money', following ?, in which money creation is distributed lump-sum to all households.9 Studying these two cases underscores the importance of the fiscal side of money creation in environments that depart from quasi-linear preferences.
+As our baseline, money creation only finances wasteful government purchases, $g = \pi \phi_t^m M_t$ , whereas interest payments on debt are financed with lump-sum taxes, $\tau = (1/R^t - 1)A^g$ .
+For our second case, we consider 'helicopter money', following Friedman (1969), in which money creation is distributed lump-sum to all households.
+Studying these two cases underscores the importance of the fiscal side of money creation in environments that depart from quasi-linear preferences.
 We calibrate both versions of the model using the same procedure, but focus our discussion in this section on the baseline economy.
 We report the case with helicopter money in Appendix C.